luquelab/Lee_etal_CSBJ_2022/3_executables/README.md

 --> This the current (as of 2021-11-10) G2T model for predicting the capsid architecture (as measured by the T-number) of a tailed phage from the genome\
 --> Requires: \
     phageFunctions.py  :  Functions for calculating T based on genome size\
---> Input: \
-This code requires genome length that can be entered in one of three ways:
-1. a single genome length
-2. a fasta file containing up to 5000 items
-3. a csv file containing at least two columns: "Virus_ID" and "genome_length"\ --> Output: \
-    Single genome option results will display on screen.\ All others will be provided in the file G2TResults.csv

 ## TO INSTALL:
 --> save both the G2T.py and phageFunctions.py files locally.